Divided differences: Peano form

 This is a consequence of the Peano kernel theorem; it is called the Peano form of the divided differences and $B_{n-1}$ is the Peano kernel for the divided differences, all named after Giuseppe Peano.

-Forward differences
+Forward and backward differences

 When the data points are equidistantly distributed we get the special case called forward differences.
 They are easier to calculate than the more general divided differences.